Structure analysis¶

 Neighbor search¶

-In Gemmi the cell technique is implemented in a class named NeighborSearch
+In Gemmi the cell technique is implemented in a class named NeighborSearch.

-handles crystallographic symmetry (including non-standard settings with origin shift that are present in a couple hundreds of PDB entries),
+handles crystallographic symmetry (including non-standard settings with origin shift that are present in a couple of hundreds of PDB entries),

 handles strict NCS (MTRIX record in the PDB format that is not “given”; in mmCIF it is the _struct_ncs_oper category),